Secret ingredients to quality software

 Figure: Good example - Devs reviewing a PR on a call - no merge debt!

-5. Do you use Pull Request templates to communicate expectations?
+6. Do you use Pull Request templates to specify the expectations and requirements for each PR?

-You can read more about PR templates in the GitHub docs at Creating a pull request template for your repository
+You can read how to implement PR templates in the GitHub Docs - Creating a pull request template for your repository.

 no pr template